FOSH-following-demand/Bioprinter/dev_plan.md

 # Bioprinter plan

-The components from the syringe pump will be incorporated into a readily available DIY 3D printer.
-This syringe pump will be able to integrated with the printer's code with minimal modifications.

 We will then work on creating a guide to help others start bioprinting and then troubleshooting their prints.